 Clearer Differentiation: Opposite Concepts in Grammar

-• Active vs. Passive Voice: While not strictly about mood, this change can imply a different tone or emphasis.
+Active vs. Passive Voice: This is not exactly a mood, but can lend to different sounding tone or emphasis.

 In summary:

-• The key is understanding context — whether you’re negating a statement or shifting from expressing certainty to doubt.
+The trick to know is the context — if you’re negating a statement or going from something that’s certain to something that’s uncertain.

 How to Express the Opposite of Mood Effectively: Practical Steps